-Posted June 24th, 2013 in Legal Insights with Tags background checks, criminal background checks, EEOC, employer liability, hiring, law, liability, department of labor, legal, Business Law, HR, staffing
+Posted June 24th, 2013 in Legal Insights with Tags staffing, criminal background checks, EEOC, employer liability, hiring, law, liability, department of labor, legal, Business Law, HR, background checks

 Background Check?
 Not so Fast.
 “Ban the Box” Efforts Expanding Nationally